YanjieZhao96/YanjieZhao96.github.io/_pages/about.md

 * Continuously pursue knowledge and never cease learning...

 # 💼 Services
+* PC Member -- The ACM International Conference on the Foundations of Software Engineering (FSE 2025)
+* PC Member -- The International Symposium on Software Testing and Analysis (ISSTA 2025)
+* PC Member -- The International Symposium on Software Testing and Analysis (ISSTA 2024)
 * PC Member -- The 31st ACM Conference on Computer and Communications Security (CCS 2024 Artifact Evaluation)
-* PC Member -- The International Symposium on Software Testing and Analysis (ISSTA 2024)
 * Reviewer -- The Web Conference 2024 (WWW 2024)
 * Reviewer -- ACM Transactions on Software Engineering and Methodology (TOSEM)
 * Reviewer -- IEEE Transactions on Software Engineering (TSE)